 Materials preserved in the State Archives come from the Executive Branch of state government, including the constitutional officers and state departments, boards and commissions; the Legislative Branch, including the Minnesota Legislature and its committees, commissions and officers; and the Judicial Branch, including the Supreme and Appellate courts, 87 district courts, and antecedent probate, municipal and justice of the peace courts.
 Local government records include material from Minnesota counties, cities, school districts, townships and regional government organizations.

-for detailed information on holdings for local and state government records and the specific locator numbers.
-Consult the reference staff for additional assistance in locating State Archives materials in the Society's collection.
+for detailed information on holdings for local and state government records and specific locator numbers.
+Reference staff is available for additional assistance in locating State Archives materials in the Society's collection.

 Copies of most State Archives materials are available for purchase through the Library’s Copy Services unit